 - A large air bubble in a vein (rare).

-- A small piece of tumour (cancer) that has broken off from a larger tumour in the body.
+- A small piece of cancerous material (tumour) that has broken off from a larger tumour in the body.

 The symptoms will depend on how large or small the clot is, and on how well the person's lungs can cope with the clot.
 People who are frail or have existing illness are likely to have worse symptoms than someone who is fit and well.
 Symptoms often start suddenly.